 The schedule substantially reduces the number of records that must be retained.
 Most of the retention periods specified in the form are identical to those formerly in the FCC rules, although a few are shorter or longer.

 Paragraph (3)(a): This new paragraph requires retention of original source documents in their original form for a minimum of three years after the document was created or received by the utility.
+It does not require utilities to create paper copies of documents in order to comply with the rule.
+For example, utilities that enter customer data into their computer system and save those records directly on microfiche without making a paper copy could continue to do so.

 Legibility of microfilm and microfiche depends on the quality of photography & duplication process.
 Although newer imaging systems are available which make clear copies, frequently the microfilm or microfiche now available to staff auditors does not show handwritten notations on documents.
 Auditors must examine handwritten notational evidence to determine that transactions were authorized and processed in accordance with company policy and in compliance with Commission rules.